Timeline of the COVID-19 pandemic in India (2021): 28 April

 United States president Joe Biden pledged to deliver US$100 million worth of supplies to India, including oxygen cylinders, concentrators, and generation units, personal protective equipment (including masks), vaccine ingredients, and COVID tests.

 The country surpassed 200,000 total deaths from the pandemic as experts warn the number are likely woefully undercounted.
 India reported 360,960 new cases and 3,293 new deaths.

 29 April

 India surpassed 18 million cases three days after passing 17 India reported a new record of 379,257 new infections and 386,453 new deaths.
 The United States formally advised against travelling to India and advised US citizens to leave India "as soon as it is safe to do so."

 30 April

 India reported 386,453 new infections and 3,498 deaths.

-May
+May [2021]

 1 May

 India officially expanded eligibility to all adults over the age of 18, but at least seven regions are already experiencing vaccine shortages.

 The country reported its highest ever single-day case count of 401,993, the first time the number has eclipsed 400,000 and the tenth consecutive day it has passed 300,000.
 There were also 3,523 newly reported deaths, bringing the total to 211,853.
 With the addition of these numbers, the country officially surpassed 19 million total cases.